mangadex-pub/php-mainline/README.md

 - 8.1-bullseye-a12345f-202201082204

 > Note that we don't run outdated PHP versions, and specifically track latest builds asap; that usually means on the
-> week of their releases for minor and patch versions, and within 2-3 weeks of release for major versions.
-As a result
+> week of their releases for minor and patch versions, and within 2-3 weeks of release for major versions if at all
-> this image will be as frequently updated.
+> possible with regards to third-party dependencies.
+As a result this image will be as frequently updated.
 >
-> Feel free to fork your slower and CVE-ridden abandonware version if you like that better.
+> Feel free to fork your own CVE-ridden abandonware version if you like that better.

 ## About PECLs and modules